The Government has a range of initiatives to tackle violence against women, and many local authorities treat it as a priority concern.

 However there are still serious gaps in the provision of services to women who have faced violence and a lot more work to be done on awareness raising and prevention.

 Our elected representatives need to hear that we want them to act to end violence against women.

-Email your MPs and councillors and ask them to sign the White Ribbon pledge and to do everything within their powers to eliminate violence against women.
-You can also ask MP's and Councillors if their local council is working towards being a White ribbon town.
-A description of being a white ribbon town and the questionnaire to begin the process are on the website "Resources" page.
+Email your MPs and Councillors and ask them to sign the White Ribbon pledge and to do everything within their powers to eliminate violence against women.
+You can also ask if their local council is working towards becoming a White Ribbon Authority, or if there are any men who would be interested in becoming a WRC Ambassador.